laurestine/laurestine.github.io/index.md

 I am currently working to profile the aspectual classes of Tlingit.
 My work relates to culmination, scalarity, pluractionality, and agentivity.
 My supervision committee consists of James Crippen, Luis Alonso-Ovalle, Morgan Sonderegger, and Seth Cable.

-This website was last updated on April 18th, 2026.
+This website was last updated on May 1st, 2026.